Latch/open-door-documentation/docs/Onboarding/prerequisites.md

 metadata:
   robots: index
 ---
-## What we need from you?

-#### Door Client Account

-OpenDOOR needs to be integrated with an existing Door Client Account (Portfolio) defined as a collection of Properties, Units, Doors, Devices and so on.

-#### Door Client Administrator

-An OpenDOOR Administrator Role will be assigned to you based on your existing Door Client Administrator, identified through email or UUID.

-## What we'll do?
+### What you need?

+#### OpenDOOR documentation and how to set up your Property

+Link

-#### Set up OpenDOOR Client Directory tree root
+#### We'll set up OpenDOOR Client Directory tree root

-A Door Admin will create the Directory tree root associated with the Door Client Account.
+A Door Administrator will create the Directory tree root associated with the Door Client Account.
 This is the starting point for the tree that represents

 #### Assign Administrator Role on the Client Directory tree

 A Door Admin will assign to you an OpenDOOR Administrator Role that grants management permissions to your Client Directory tree root, and subsequently to the subtree.

-#### Machine User (incl client ID & secret) - MVP

-OpenDOOR API requests are authenticated using a custom HTTP Header, `x-door-auth`...

 <br />